 A number of conferences occur throughout the year, including weekly neurology grand rounds, neuromuscular medicine grand rounds, EMG case conference, neuromuscular medicine clinical case conference, and neuromuscular medicine journal club.
 Fellows participate in the preparation and presentation of neuromuscular medicine CPCs and neuromuscular medicine seminars.
 Fellows are encouraged to pick among many available research areas, and work with a staff mentor to complete the project for presentation and publication.

 Our program is committed to abiding by the following fellowship application process – there will be no interview offers made before March 1 of the year before the fellowship start date.
 Additionally, the Cleveland Clinic Neuromuscular Medicine (NM) fellowship program will not be offering fellowship positions before the results of the Match on June 1 of the year before the fellowship start date.
 Violations of this will result in the removal of our institution from the American Association of Neuromuscular & Electrodiagnostic Medicine (AANEM) NM Fellowship Portal and Match system.

 - Personal Statement.

 - Letter from Residency Program Director in lieu of Dean's Letter.

-- At least two letters of recommendation from physicians whom have supervised you in a clinical setting
+- At least two letters of recommendation from physicians who have supervised you in a clinical setting.

 - USMLE/COMLEX Score Reports (Steps/Levels 1-3).